 Control loops are not covered in the current implementation specifications.
-This section is for informational purposes, for following phases of standardization.
+This section discusses a topic for further research.

 Control loops are used in autonomic networking to provide a generic mechanism to enable the Autonomic System to adapt (on its own) to various factors that can change the goals that the autonomic network is trying to achieve, or how those goals are achieved.
-For example, as user needs, business goals, and the ANI itself changes, self-adaptation enables the ANI to change the services and resources it makes available to adapt to these changes.
+For example, as user needs, business goals, and the ANI itself changes, selfadaptation enables the ANI to change the services and resources it makes available to adapt to these changes.